bablr-lang/bablr/README.md

 [![come chat on Discord](https://img.shields.io/discord/1151914613089251388)](https://discord.gg/NfMNyYN6cX)

-This is the priary API package for [BABLR](https://github.com/bablr-lang).
+This is the primary API package for [BABLR](https://github.com/bablr-lang).
 Use it in combination with a BABLR language definition to perform parsing.

 ## Usage